welcome hobbyists, educators and the scientifically|

 adventurous to the fascinating world of vacuum technology

 Ever dreamed about building an x-ray tube?
 Or coating your own telescope mirror?
 Maybe even constructing an electron microscope?
 Perhaps you are a high school science teacher who would like to introduce simple yet interesting electron, ion and plasma physics experiments and demonstrations into your classroom.
 People the world over are involved in projects like these and the common thread is the use of vacuum technology.
 This site represents a key resource for you to join this network of hobbyists, students and educators.

-This twentieth issue may be found on the Articles & Publications page.
-Contributions include Mark Atherton on his homemade electron gun and my update on a gliding arc set up for producing plasma activated water (PAW).
-Also included are references to two articles of possible interest in Vacuum Technology & Coating magazine.
+This twenty first issue may be found on the Articles & Publications page.
+Contributions include Mark Atherton on bell jar safety, a high altitude chamber for biological studies, recent advances in pseudospark e-beam research and a new update on a gliding arc set up for producing plasma activated water (PAW).
+Also included are references to three articles of possible interest in Vacuum Technology & Coating magazine.

 Introducing the BVES

 March 25, 2020.
 Complete documentation for a low-cost vacuum educational tool (the Basic Vacuum Education System or BVES) is now available.
 Check out the Vacuum Education page for details.

 March 20, 2020 Status Summary:

 Over the past few months, the big news has been the resumption of the Bell Jar as a monthly, free publication.
 I have gotten good feedback but it will probably take a while to start receiving reader projects.
 Hopefully that will come.

 In August 2019 a new Education section was added (see the navigation button).
 This set of pages contains a set of information on vacuum training equipment (including legacy systems), details on construction, exercise information, etc. Information on new trainers is in progress.